marferca/multimodal-emotion-recognition/README.md

 This repository contains data and code that support the findings of the following article:

-Fernández Carbonell, M., Boman, M., & Laukka, P. (submitted).
+Fernández Carbonell M, Boman M, Laukka P. 2021.
 Comparing supervised and unsupervised approaches to multimodal emotion recognition.
+PeerJ Computer Science 7:e804 https://doi.org/10.7717/peerj-cs.804

 ## Reproducing the results
 ### Getting the code